mvolkmann/blog/src/z.md

 Everything looks better in a terminal that is configured to use a nice font!

-Personal preference certainly enters in here.
+Personal preference enters in here.
-I prefer to use a monospace font, meaning all characters have the same width.
+I prefer a monospace font, meaning all characters have the same width.
 I also prefer fonts that support ligatures which Google describes as follows:

 > A ligature is a glyph that combines the shapes of